fugu-chop/launch_school/rb139_assessment/questions_to_address.md

   puts num
 end
 ```
-In the above code, we define an `increment` method to accept a `number` parameter on `lines 1-6`.
-On `line 8`, we call the `increment` method, providing an integer object `5` as an argument to the `number` parameter, as well as a block (denoted by the `do`...`end` reserved words immediately following the `increment(5)` method invocation) as an implicit parameter (it is not assigned to a local variable inside during execution).
-The block itself has a block parameter, `num`, which generally means the block expects to be provided an argument at method execution time.
+In the above code, we define an `increment` method with a `number` parameter on `lines 1-6`.
+On `line 8`, we call the `increment` method, providing an integer object `5` as an argument to the `number` parameter, as well as a block (denoted by the `do`...`end` reserved words immediately following the `increment(5)` method invocation) as an implicit argument (it is not assigned to a local variable inside during execution).
+The block itself has a block parameter, `num`, which generally means the block expects to be provided an argument from the method at method execution.

-During execution, the `increment` method checks if a block has been provided on `line 2`, which it has.
+During execution, the `block_given?` instance method checks if a block has been provided on `line 2`, which it has.
 The `increment` method then calls the `Integer#+` method on the integer object `5` that was passed as an argument to the `increment` method on invocation, returning the integer object `6`.

-The method then yields this integer object `6` to the block through the `yield` keyword, passing to the block parameter `num`.
+The method then yields this integer object `6` to the block through the `yield` keyword, passing `6` to the block parameter `num`.
 The block is then executed, which outputs a string representation of the integer object `6` and returns `nil`.
 After the block is finished executing, the rest of the `increment` method executes on `line 5`, which returns `6` as a result of calling the `Integer#+` method on the integer object `5`.

 ### Explain the arity rules for a block.
-Arity refers to the ability of a closure to deal with a different number of arguments passed from the calling methods provides, compared to what the closure is defined to take.
-Blocks have lenient arity rules, meaning we are able to pass in a different number of arguments to a block than what the method is equipped to do, without raising an error.
+Arity rules refer to the ability of a closure to deal with a different number of arguments passed from the calling methods, compared to what the closure is defined to take.
+Blocks have lenient arity rules, meaning we are able to pass in a different number of arguments to a block than what the method is defined to do, without raising an error.
 ```ruby
 def hello(str)
   yield(str)